SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

 ### Automated Release Workflow

-- Pushing commits to `main` triggers the CI workflow in `.github/workflows/ci.yml`, which lints, tests, and performs a smoke packaging run.
+- Pushing commits to `main` triggers the CI workflow in `.github/workflows/ci.yml`, which now runs linting and tests across a Node.js/OS matrix, performs a Linux smoke package, and produces a cosign-signed VSIX artifact for download.
 - Creating or publishing a GitHub release (or manually dispatching the "Release" workflow) runs `.github/workflows/release.yml`.
-This job rebuilds the VSIX from the tagged source and uploads it as a release asset so it can be downloaded without local packaging.
+The job rebuilds the VSIX from the tagged source, signs it using GitHub OIDC with cosign, verifies the signature, and uploads the VSIX + signature + certificate to the release.

 To cut a new preview/Maketplace candidate: